 The learning circle model describes this process of shared leadership around project work in terms of critical features and norms for circle interaction.
 Working in learning circles takes place over a set of phases and these are described in more detail with examples of schedules from different types of learning circles.

-For a short video introduction of the Learning Circle model, see presentation by Margaret Riel to Pepperdine Faculty.
+For a video introduction of the Learning Circle model, see the presentation by Margaret Riel to Pepperdine Faculty.
+The focus is using the learning in university teaching with a focus on action research.

 This online learning circle model has been used across almost three decades for different circles of learners for different purposes.
 These links will share some of the different ways in which Learning Circles have been implemented.